2019 PODS Fellows

 Koji interned at Plotly, where he created visualizations on a wide variety of datasets, for use in the documentation for its ggplotly package.

 Tamara is passionate about human rights and its intersections with international policies on immigration and citizenship, forced displacement response, and labour migration.
 She is especially interested in working towards cross-cultural solutions, having interned in places ranging from rural Uganda to east Vancouver.
 She also holds a Certificate in the Studies of Social Sciences and the Humanities from Sciences Po Paris.
 Tamara graduated with a Joint Honours in Political Science and International Development Studies.

 During PODS, she interned at Prospered Project, a research group led by Professor Arijit Nandi at the Institute for Health and Social Policy, where she analyzed the socioeconomic determinants of sterilization practices from the Annual Indian Health Survey.

-Currently, Tamara is a Research Assistant for the Institute of the Study of International Development, the Department of Political Science, and coordinates the PODS program.
-She will be pursuing a MSc International Migration and Public Policy at the London School of Economics and Political Science in September.
+Currently, Tamara is pursuing a MSc International Migration and Public Policy at the London School of Economics and Political Science.